mikedennis/ngjs-react-poc/README.md

 Based on https://github.com/jeremyhewett/angularjs-react#readme
 * Specifically this PR https://github.com/jeremyhewett/angularjs-react/pull/1
 * Downgraded Angular to 1.4.7 to match POC scenario
+* Upgrade React to 18.x to match POC scenario

 ## How to build and run
 ```